Litterbox/notes/week_07_rails/models_and_validation/readme.md

 Search using conditionals:

-Where(conditions)
+Where(conditions):

 - User.where(:first_name => "Elie")

-	- this returns an ActiveRelation object and can also be chained
+this returns an ActiveRelation object and can also be chained

 - can pass in a hash, string or array
   - User.where("first_name" => "Elie")
-		- User.where("first_name = ?", "Elie") - SQL injection safe
+  - User.where("first_name = ?", "Elie")
+     - SQL injection safe
 - use .first to get the object instead of array

 #### Query methods - order, limit and offset